BKSpurgeon/personal-blog/_posts/2020-04-26-the-burden-of-taxation.md

 - anecdotes
 ---

-I was speaking to a gentleman, at church -- of all places.
+I was speaking to a gentleman -- the who, where and when will remain unnamed (because I am a first-class journalist who protects my sources).
 He had just started a business, and was hustling for orders, as all good businessmen are wont to do.

 "How are you getting your customers?"
 I asked.

 "Advertising"

 He placed an ad in a catalogue, which was claiming exposure to 18,000 letter boxes.
 The result?
 Not a *single* call.
 The advertister claims 18,000 letter boxes?..........riiiight.
-The hit-rate seems abysmally low - I'm not saying that the advertiser is a liar, but I am saying that you can get your face ripped off in business.
+The hit-rate seems abysmally low - I'm not saying that the advertiser is a liar, but I am saying that you can get your face ripped off in business if you're not careful.
 The trick is to move on:

 "What next?""

-"I tried to do my own marketing," he responded.
-"1000 notices."
+"I do marketing," he responded.
+"1000 notice."

 "And how did that prove?""

 "One sale!" he beamed.
 His smile reached from ear to ear.
-"My first!"
+"First sale!"

 "Nice.
 But how are you going to scale?"

-"Facebook Ads!" and then he added: "You have to be really, really careful on how you spend.
-Money fly away if you are not careful."
+"Facebook Ads!" and then he added: "You have to really careful on how spending.
+Money fly away if not careful."

-Sage advice, despite the choppy Malu-English.
+Sage advice, despite the choppy English.

 I noted to myself, that money is viewed very differently, if it is your own, and if you are seeking a return on it, than if you were a government department, spending someone else's money, with an indifference as to whether a return is generated.